Bus Stop-1956

 The ending of the film and the “big reveal”, while clever, was also overly complicated for this type of film.

-One cannot help but watch this film and think of director Russ Myer as a heavy influence.
+One cannot help but watch this film and think of director Russ Meyer as a heavy influence.
 The casting of good-looking Italian actors, both male and female- the females busty and gorgeous- the men stylish and cool, reminiscent of Myer male actors, is noteworthy.

-Interestingly, another glaring example of how other countries’ progressive sexual viewpoints contrast with the more conservative United States is that many of the couples on the island are involved sexually with other people on the island, including a lesbian romance, highly unusual to show in 1970.
+Interestingly, another glaring example of how other countries’ progressive sexual viewpoints contrast with the more conservative United States is that many of the couples on the island are involved sexually with other people on the island, including a lesbian romance, which was highly unusual to show in 1970.

 These shenanigans give Five Dolls For An August Moon a more creative, suave, and sexual intrigue.

-A highly effective, and creepy, aspect of the film is the keeping of the corpses in a freezer with plastic bags over the victim’s heads- meat locker style.
-Eyes bulging, with the clear bags giving a ghastly view, I immediately thought of the still-to-come masterpiece, Black Christmas, and how this film might have been influenced by a similar scene of a victim wrapped in plastic with a gruesome facial expression.
+Eyes bulging, with the clear bags giving a ghastly view, I immediately thought of the still-to-come masterpiece, Black Christmas (1974), and how this film might have been influenced by a similar scene of a victim wrapped in plastic with a gruesome facial expression.

 This is good horror stuff.